MrCsabaToth/FairplayBI/README.md

-FairPlayBI
+FairplayBI
 ==========

-A version of FairPlay SMC (Secure multi-party computation) software which is _really_ able to handle arbitrarily long integers.
+A version of Fairplay software for 2-party SMC (Secure Multi-party Computation) which is _really_ able to handle arbitrarily long integers.
 Related links:
 - Secure multi-party computation: http://en.wikipedia.org/wiki/Secure_multi-party_computation
 - Original project: http://www.cs.huji.ac.il/project/Fairplay/
 - FairplayPF has a patch for Fairplay: http://thomaschneider.de/FairplayPF/

-Changes to the original source:
+Changelist
-- Fix NullPointerException bug to allow for returning complex results to parties
+---
 - FairplayFP patch
 - All cointainer classes (Vector, Map, Set, etc) was converted to type-safe generics
 - Had to add Compiler/InputFormat.java to be able to fully accomplish the type-safe generics